CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 ### **Technologies**
 *  mySQL Workbench - used to generate server and DB connection
 *  draw.io - DB planning and graphical representation
+*  PHP - used to communicate with the mySQL database from front end

 ## **1st Sprint Task Summary**
 As a team we are researching our DB, UI, UX design and are implementing the design of our web applicaiton layout.